thedataforge/hack-01/README.md

 - An error pattern detection system for API logs
 - An anomaly detection system for API usage patterns

+### 5. Business Intelligence & Operations
+Examples:
+- An AI sales assistant that helps with lead qualification and follow-ups
+- A runway calculator that helps startups forecast cash flow and burn rate
+- A revenue forecasting tool that analyzes historical transaction data

 ## Judging Criteria

 ### Base Points (90 points total)